Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Resources are available to help you understand and manage your finances, including one-on-one financial counseling to assist you and your family with financial readiness.
 Services are designed to focus on money management issues throughout your active-duty lifecycle and into retirement.
 Financial readiness educational opportunities range from basic planning to long-term investing.
 Check out the information below to see what’s available at your installation.

-Lower your financial toxicity, strategize for life in retirement and benefit in the “now” with a personal financial plan.
-The A&FRC has an Accredited Financial Counselor on staff and Community Readiness Consultants ready to assist with Blended Retirement, Thrift Savings Plan, budget planning, saving and investment strategies, vehicle or home buying.
+Lower your financial toxicity, strategize for life in retirement and benefit now with a personal financial plan.
+The A&FRC has Certified Personal Financial Counselor on staff and Community Readiness Consultants ready to assist with Blended Retirement, Thrift Savings Plan, budget planning, saving and investment strategies, vehicle or home buying.
 The Grand Forks Airman and Family Readiness Center offers a full range of educational, training, counseling, and information on financial issues.
 Financial computer programs are available to help set up a budget and spending plan, determine a debt repayment schedule, and identify financial need.
+Call 701-747-3241 to set up an appointment.

 Prior to leaving your current assignment, be sure to contact your creditors to ensure they have a new mailing address and the billing cycle can be maintained.
 It is important that you make arrangements so that a surprise does not await you at your next base.

-Contact the Grand Forks AFB, ND Airman and Family Readiness Center for information on personal financial management counseling as well as other financial matters that may be affected by your move.
+Contact the Grand Forks AFB Airman and Family Readiness Center for information on personal financial management counseling as well as other financial matters that may be affected by your move.
 Plan for the unexpected while traveling.
 Is your automobile AAA membership paid up?
 Is your vehicle ready?
-Costs will double if you break down on the interstate and are forced to use a service station for repairs.
+Costs can double if you break down on the interstate and are forced to use a service station for repairs.
 Make sure to budget for these expenses which may occur.

 An advance in pay is a LOAN!
 Contact your military pay center or civilian pay office for entitlement and other questions.
 The Grand Forks military pay center can be reached at 701-747-6302/6364.
 Their emergency phone number is 701-739-4997/4827.

-The cost of living in Grand Forks (97) is below the national average (100), so Grand Forks is less expensive than the average city.
-The average home price ($166,308) is 53% below the national average home price ($359,352) with property taxes running approximately 48% below the national average.
+The cost of living in Grand Forks is below the national average, so Grand Forks is less expensive than the average city in the US.
+The average home price $221,559 according to Zillow which is below the national average home price ($287,148) with property taxes running approximately 48% below the national average.
 Rental averages for a one-bedroom apartment is $533 and two-bedroom apartments average $735.
 There is no cost of living allowance for the Grand Forks area.
 For information regarding advance pay, please contact the Grand Forks Air Force Base Accounting and Finance Office at 701-747-6302/6364.

 Car Insurance Requirements